-This track provides opportunities for financial professionals to acquire the foundational knowledge and skill sets in steering companies in accordance with best practices in Ethics and Corporate Responsibility.
+This concentration provides opportunities for financial professionals to acquire the foundational knowledge and skill sets in steering companies in accordance with best practices in Ethics and Corporate Social Responsibility.
 This track aims to help individuals who seek managerial and leadership positions in financial and corporate compliance.

 Graduates of this program may seek employment opportunities in a wide variety of managerial positions in industry-leading companies and nonprofit organizations.